LaurentEsingle/LaurentEsingle.github.io/_posts/2021-05-05-welcome-to-veequery-blog.markdown

 Most of these tasks can be done without writing a single line of script, thanks to no-code GUI.

-For those with some knowledge on Python, SQL or Pandas, they can achieve a lot more thanks to the flexibility and extensibility offered by the script editors.
+For those with some knowledge on Python, SQL or Pandas, they can achieve a lot more thanks to the flexibility and extensibility offered by the code editors.

 It is also possible to generate scripts from no-code GUI interactions, which can be a great way to learn how to use Pandas Dataframe library as well as Plotly visualization library.